 Another ongoing turnkey project for the Royal Dutch Navy entails installation of ballast water treatment systems for some highly advanced air-defense and command frigates, also called LCF ships.

-Demand for Goltens’ services is high, in addition to the projects for the Royal Dutch Navy they have around 20 more ongoing ballast water treatment projects.
+Demand for Goltens’ services is high, in addition to the projects for the Royal Dutch Navy they have around 20 more ongoing projects for ballast water treatment.
 Going forward, CADMATIC will continue to be a core element of successful BWTS and retrofit project implementation at Goltens.